-Maize (Zea mays L. ssp. mays) known in many countries as corn or mielie/mealie.
-Maize is grown in a wide range of environments, extending from extreme semi-arid to sub-humid and humid regions. it’s also a crop very popular in the low- and mid-hill areas of the western and northeastern regions.
+Maize is known in many countries as corn or mielie/mealie.
+It is grown in a wide range of environments, extending from extreme semi-arid to sub-humid and humid regions. it’s also a crop very popular in the low- and mid-hill areas of the western and northeastern regions.
 Broadly, maize cultivation can be classified into two production environments: (1) traditional maize growing areas, including Bihar, Madhya Pradesh, Rajasthan, and Uttar Pradesh (BIMARU), and (2) non-traditional maize areas, including Karnataka and Andhra Pradesh (KAP).
 In traditional areas, the crop is often grown in marginal eco-regions, primarily as a subsistence crop to meet food needs.

-In contrast, maize in the non-traditional areas is grown for commercial purposes-i.e., mainly to meet the feed requirements of the booming poultry sector.
-The main objective of this article to provide best knowledge of maize disease and management so that maize production should be improved.
+In contrast, maize in non-traditional areas is grown for commercial purposes – i.e., mainly to meet the feed requirements of the booming poultry sector.
+The main objective of this article is to provide the best knowledge of maize diseases and how to manage them so that maize production can be improved.

 1. Bacterial Stalk Rot